By Craig Pratts, Lucia Ferrary, Janella Borrell & Jess Leaper

 The normalisation of wildlife selfies is harming animals.
 Not just by causing physical and emotional stress, but also by interrupting feeding and breeding habits and even potentially lowering birth rates.
 Conservationists working with the IUCN, raised the issue at a recent BIAZA (British Association of Zoos & Aquaria) AGM in June, urging zoos to think carefully about the impacts of visitor selfies with zoo animals on their wild counterparts.
 The manager of the AWCP saw that zoos could potentially do something to help raise awareness of this issue.

 Wildlife selfie images are often appearing without any context – so even if the message is promoting conservation or it is taken in a zoo or conservation management situation, that message is lost and all people see is someone hugging a wild animal.
-Photos like this have been proven to increase people desire to keep primates as pets.
+According to houston photographer, photos like this have been proven to increase people desire to keep primates as pets.

 The AWCP have decided to raise awareness of the issue, both through the use of fun photo props and also during any animal experiences held at the park.
 Using a series of hashtags, information boards and popular photobooth-style props dotted around the park, they are aiming to discourage ‘bad’ selfies with animals by giving visitors the facts, but also offering a fun alternative and a way for people to further help the cause by using the carefully chosen hashtags to raise awareness.